codekult/codekult.github.io/README.md

 # Codekult's Personal Page

-A truly handcrafted website, as in the ol' times.
+A truly handcrafted website, like in the ol' times.
 Lightweight and simple.